 Who would have thought fungi could be medicinal?
 God must have known we’d need mushrooms for their therapeutic properties.
 Mushrooms are used in alternative cancer protocols to stimulate the immune system, nourish the body, and detoxify the cells and tissues.
-The magic of mushrooms is pretty astounding when you start learning about their benefits, especially for cancer.
+The healing properties of medicinal mushrooms for cancer are pretty astounding when you start learning about their benefits.

 Mushrooms grow from the mycelium, or vegetative part, of a fungi.
 They regenerate growth, decompose cancer, have anti-viral, anti-bacterial, and anti-tumor properties, and increase the effectiveness of chemotherapy.
-This is significant because it’s vital for any alternative cancer protocol to augment the effectiveness, of chemotherapy.
+This is significant because it’s vital for any holistic cancer protocol to augment the effectiveness of chemotherapy.

 The health benefits of mushrooms are impressive: